What to do with your unused or expired medications

 When you no longer need a medication or it has expired, it’s best to dispose of it or discard it immediately.
 This applies to both prescription and over-the-counter medications.

 Here are three recommendations from the U.S. Food and Drug Administration (FDA) for getting rid of your medications:

 - Drug take-back sites: The U.S. Drug Enforcement Administration (DEA) sponsors National Prescription Drug Take Back Day twice a year in communities nationwide.
-The next one is scheduled for October 23, 2021.
-If that date doesn’t work for you, there are disposal locations open year round.
+If those dates don’t work for you, there are disposal locations open year round.

 - FDA Flush List: If your drug contains an opioid, it may be on the FDA Flush List.
 If you don’t have a drug take-back location near you and your medication is on the list, you should flush it down the toilet.
 Make sure it’s on the list first.